 “Questions are so important because they tell the story and help give me an idea of what direction I must lead the client to,” Baxter says.
 “Why do they want highlighting?
 Are they up for the maintenance that comes with highlighting?
 What chemical services have they previously had?
 Are they happy with their current curl pattern?”

 While highlighting can add brightness and dimension to curly hair, the color service may also leave clients with hair that feels drier or weaker than normal.
 According to Baxter, the same principles that you live by for daily curly care apply to color treated curls.
-She a fan of Biolage Color Care Acidic Milk Rinse, an in-salon formula which provides an extra caring step after color service, noticeably softening, smoothing, and rebalancing hair’s pH.
+From Matrix, she often recommends Biolage Color Care Acidic Milk Rinse, an in-salon formula which provides an extra caring step after color service, noticeably softening, smoothing, and rebalancing hair’s pH.

 It’s also important to recognize that your hair has limits.

 “More than a few levels of lift could be a bad idea if you’re trying to keep the integrity of the current curl pattern,” Baxter explains.
 “Since the cuticle in curly hair lays much differently than it does in straight hair, it must be handled and treated differently.
 Hair lightening products such as bleaches can drastically cause the hair’s curl pattern to change.”

 Get to painting.

 Although most videos of highlighting techniques show stylists patiently painting lightener onto sleek, straight hair, Baxter says that’s far from the only way to make beautiful highlights happen.

 “I have only a handful of times had to blow out a client prior to highlighting due to the thickness of her hair and her tight curl pattern,” the pro says, explaining that she often utilizes several color techniques to paint color onto curls.